Past Due Invoices: 7 Steps to Get Paid (Templates & Examples)

 Past Due or Overdue Invoice Meaning

 A "past due" or "overdue" invoice refers to a bill that remains unpaid beyond its agreed-upon due date.
-It signals an overdue payment requiring immediate action to avoid potential late fees, interest charges, or disruptions in the business relationship.
-Businesses typically set standard terms, such as 30 days post-invoice, but these can vary based on client agreements or negotiated payment plans.
-Managing past due invoices efficiently is essential to maintaining cash flow and ensuring financial stability.
+Businesses typically set standard payment terms such as net 30, 60, or 90 days, though these vary based on client agreements or negotiated payment plans.

 1. Analyze & focus on your most overdue accounts